Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-01/03-directories/page-03.md

 Maintaining organized files and consistent folder structure is key to creating effective workflow.
 This is especially important in web development because a URL contains **paths** which effectively provide directions to your files.
 Improperly cataloguing or even naming these files can lead to complete failure in loading your site.

+Avoid multiple subdirectories if you can.
+It reduces the speed of your site.

 Please watch the video below, which does a very good job of describing proper file structure for creating websites.